An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Likelihood functions and sampling distributions

 \chapter{Likelihood functions and sampling distributions}

-\lb{ch2} In {\bf statistical modelling} a first fundamental assumption is to suppose that every single measured datum~$y_{i}$ for a particular {\bf statistical variable}~$Y$ of interest originates from a definite {\bf data-generating process}.
-This data-generating process is to be described parametrically by means of a {\bf single-datum likelihood function}, the specific form of which depends on the actual nature of the statistical variable~$Y$ in question, e.g., its scale level of measurement.
-Conceptually, this {\bf single-datum likelihood function} amounts to a probability distribution for the single measured datum~$y_{i}$, given fixed values for the parameters of the data-generating process.
-A second fundamental assumption comprises the view that when taking measurements with respect to~$Y$ from a total of $n$~sample units, then the \emph{order} in which this data was obtained would not matter.
-This second assumption represents de Finetti's (1930)~\ct{def1930} concept of {\bf exchangeability}.
-This assumption is valid, if \emph{no} particular chronological order is to be respected in the measurement process as, for instance, needs to be taken care of when gathering time series data.
-In technical language this is the requirement that the likelihood function for the entire data set for~$Y$ be \emph{invariant} under any permutation (re-ordering) of the measured values for~$Y$.
-In practice, however, in most cases an even stronger assumption is built upon, namely that obtaining \emph{one} value~$y_{i}$ for~$Y$ from some data-generating process may be considered logically independent from obtaining a \emph{second} value~$y_{j}$ from the same data-generating process, and vice versa, so that in consequence (as it is referred to) {\bf independently and identically distributed~(iid)} data arises; cf. Jaynes (2003)~\ct[p~62]{jay2003}, Gilboa (2009)~\ct[p~42f]{gil2009}, Greenberg (2013)~\ct[p~52f]{gre2013}, Gelman \emph{et al} (2014)~\ct[p~104f]{geletal2014}, and Gill (2015)~\ct[Sec.~12.4]{gil2015}.
-The iid~assumption, which is practically convenient, may be justified as reflecting {\bf prior ignorance} on the part of the researcher as regards potential {\bf autocorrelations} amongst the different measured values of~$Y$;\footnote{Generally, data from convenience samples is plagued with a high degree of autocorrelation.} see McElreath (2016)~\ct[p~81]{mce2016}.
+\lb{ch2} In \textbf{statistical modelling} a first fundamental assumption is to suppose that every single measured datum~$y_{i}$ for a particular \textbf{statistical variable}~$Y$ of interest originates from a definite \textbf{data-generating process}.
+This data-generating process is to be described parametrically by means of a \textbf{single-datum likelihood function}, the specific form of which depends on the actual nature of the statistical variable~$Y$ in question: its scale level of measurement, and whether its values vary discretely or continuously.
+Conceptually, this \textbf{single-datum likelihood function} amounts to a probability distribution for the single measured datum~$y_{i}$, given fixed values for the parameters of the data-generating process.
+A second fundamental assumption comprises the view that when taking measurements with respect to~$Y$ from a total of $n$~\textbf{sample units}, then the \textit{order} in which this data was obtained would not matter.
+This second assumption corresponds to de Finetti's (1930)~\ct{def1930} concept of \textbf{exchangeability}.
+This assumption is valid, if \textit{no} particular chronological order is to be respected in the measurement process as, for instance, needs to be taken care of when gathering \textbf{time series data}.
+In technical language this is the requirement that the \textbf{total-data likelihood function} for the entire data set for~$Y$ be \textit{invariant} under permutations (re-ordering) of the measured values for~$Y$.
+In practice, however, often an even stronger assumption is built upon, namely that obtaining \textit{one} value~$y_{i}$ for~$Y$ from some data-generating process may be considered logically independent from obtaining a \textit{second} value~$y_{j}$ from the same data-generating process, and vice versa, so that in consequence (as it is referred to) \textbf{independently and identically distributed~(iid)} data arises; cf. Jaynes (2003)~\ct[p~62]{jay2003}, Gilboa (2009)~\ct[p~42f]{gil2009}, Greenberg (2013)~\ct[p~52f]{gre2013}, Gelman \textit{et al} (2014)~\ct[p~104f]{geletal2014}, and Gill (2015)~\ct[Sec.~12.4]{gil2015}.
+The iid~assumption, which serves as a practical convenience, may be justified as reflecting \textbf{prior ignorance} on the part of the researcher as regards potential \textbf{autocorrelations} amongst the measured values of~$Y$;\footnote{Generally, data from convenience samples is plagued with a high degree of autocorrelation.} see McElreath (2020)~\ct[p~81]{mce2020a}.